Lasagna-Love-Portal/project-ricotta/README.md

 ### Making Contributions

-If you are a contributor from outside our project, please fork the repo and send us a PR from your fork.
+If you are a contributor from outside our project, please fork the repository and send us a PR from your fork.

 Members of the project should create named branches, ideally namespaced to your user.
-For example, a Github user named Jo Doe would run `git checkout -b jodoe/my-contribution` to organize their contribution branches.
+For example, a GitHub user named Jo Doe would run `git checkout -b jodoe/my-contribution` to organize their contribution branches.

 Once you're ready, open a [pull request](https://github.com/Lasagna-Love-Portal/project-ricotta/pulls) with a clear description of your changes (you can read more about pull requests on GitHub [here](http://help.github.com/pull-requests/)).